theonegk/Final-Project/Step 3 - CSS.md

 Lastly let's center our text to the middle of that page.
 For now, all you should do is copy the code beneath and paste it into your document.
 There is too much information to explain here that would be better covered later on down your learning.

-the code you will need is:
+he code you will need is:
 ```html
 div {
     height: 200px;